EU Exit Q&As - Drinking Water

 What are DAERA doing to ensure my drinking water is safe to drink during this period?

 The Drinking Water Inspectorate (DWI) is the regulator for drinking water quality in Northern Ireland - for both public and private supplies.
 Drinking water quality will continue to be tested for compliance with the regulatory standards.
 Tests are carried out for a range of substances or organisms known as parameters.
-A description of each parameter and its prescribed concentration or value can be found in the European and National Drinking Water Quality Standards table.
+A description of each parameter and its prescribed concentration or value can be found in the Drinking Water Quality Standards table.

 A number of commercial and public buildings use private water supplies for their premises.
 DWI is working closely with private water supply owners to ensure they have sufficient plans in place to continue to treat their water where necessary.
 A number of properties with private supplies have the ability to switch to the mains supply as a back-up as they already use the mains water supply to supplement their private supply.
 DWI continue to work with all water suppliers to ensure that drinking water is safe, clean and wholesome.
 DWI will continue to monitor private water supplies, with support from local councils to ensure regulatory requirements are met.